Definitions and terms

 12. The Parties will not call the Sharia Advisor or any employee or partner of The Islamic Council of Europe as witness, consultant, arbitrator or expert in any proceedings or litigation or other proceedings arising in connection with the Dispute or out of or in connection with advice given at the Session.

 13. The Session fees shall be in accordance with The Islamic Council of Europe’s published fee rates unless agreed otherwise and shall be payable by The Parties before any session is commenced.

 14. Each of The Parties shall in the absence of agreement to the contrary bear their own costs and expenses of attending the session.

-15. If the session is cancelled before 3 weeks of your agreed session date, then no fee is incurred.
+15. If the Session is cancelled before 3 weeks of your agreed session date, then no fee is incurred.
 There is a 30% charge of the session fee for any cancellations that occur between 1 and 3 weeks of your agreed session date.
-If the session is cancelled within one week of the session date a fee of 50% is chargeable.
+If the Session is cancelled within one week of the session date a fee of 50% is chargeable.
 Cancellations within 24 hours of the Session time are subject to 100% cancellation fee.
 This applies regardless of when the Session is booked.